AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-06-StochasticCalculus.md

 # Notes on Stochastic Calculus (Draft)

 ## Abstract
 Notes on stochastic calculus are provided.
-The first section considers Brownian motion using Langevin equations (conventional to physics literature); along with stochastic differential equations (conventional to mathematics literature).
+The first section views Brownian motion using Langevin equations (conventional to physics literature); along with stochastic differential equations (conventional to mathematics literature).
 Following sections generalize to: 1.
 Brownian motion on curved manifolds, 2.
 Nelson's stochastic mechanics, 3.
 Relativistic diffusion, and 4.
 Stochastic partial differential equations.
 Detailed numerical methods for computational implementation are included throughout the notes.

 **To be continued ...**